anagha-google/s8s-spark-mlops-lab/README.md

-# Practical Machine Learning at scale with Dataproc Serverless Spark on GCP and Vertex AI
+# Practical Machine Learning at scale with Serverless Spark on GCP and Vertex AI

 ## 1. About